clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

   added there tightens inference automatically (`nil?` already does: a nil-checked param is not inferred).
 - The `{:infer ..}` entries enlarge cached `:arities` slightly.
+- The param-infer atoms key on binding maps.
+Fine today: the same long-lived objects are looked up repeatedly, hasheq is cached after the first hash, and the maps hold a handful of entries.
+If bindings ever become a record, key on an int `:id` field instead (`:id-gen` exists but only under `:analyze-locals?`).
 - Memoizing the lazy resolutions (ret tags, inferred args) was tried and
   dropped: -5% time and -6% alloc on a synthetic 5000-call-site hot fn, noise on metabase.
 Chains are a few map lookups deep, there is little to save.